eclipse-cbi/p2repo-sbom/docs/renderer-guide.md

 The generator can be used to generate an SBOM that is uploaded to `sbom.eclipse.org` as described in the [Maven/Jenkins Integration](build-guide.md) guide.
-Due to current limitations of `dependency-track`, it's best to use the [`-dependency-track`](cli-guide.md#-dependency-track) option for generating the SBOM to be uploaded.
+Due to current limitations of `dependency-track`, it is best to use the [`-dependency-track`](cli-guide.md#-dependency-track) option for generating the SBOM to be uploaded.
-A `dependency-track` SBOM can subsequently be downloaded, enhanced with vulnerabilities details, using `Components → Download BOM → Inventory with Vulnerabilities` for viewing in the renderer:
+A `dependency-track` SBOM can subsequently be downloaded, enhanced with vulnerability details, using `Components → Download BOM → Inventory with Vulnerabilities` for viewing in the renderer: